Financial Learning Center

 Burke & Herbert Bank Kids' Savings Account

-Burke & Herbert Bank's Kids' Savings Account makes banking for children fun by offering them incentives for good financial behavior, such as Runyon Bucks Rewards and birthday surprises.
-With as little as $10 to open (that's only a couple of visits from the tooth fairy) and no monthly fees, we make it easy for them to get started.
-And with Online Banking, it's easy for you to keep track of their savings.
+Burke & Herbert Bank's Kids' Savings Account makes banking fun for children by offering incentives for good financial behavior, such as quarterly prize drawings and birthday surprises.
+With as little as $10 to open (that's only a couple of visits from the tooth fairy!) and no monthly fees, we make it easy for kids to get started.* And with Online Banking, it's easy for adults to keep track of their youngsters' savings.

 Here's how it works:

 When your children (17 & under) open a Kids' Savings Account, they automatically will be a part of our Kids' Savings Club.
-As a Club member, they will receive a Runyon Buck Reward for every $25 they deposit.
-The Runyon Buck Rewards are then entered into a quarterly drawing for a chance to win great prizes.* Kids' Club members also enjoy special treats such as birthday surprises.
+As a Club member, they are eligible for our Quarterly Rewards Drawing** where they can win money or a cool prize, like a Nintendo Wii.
+Club members receive an entry for every $25 in a single deposit during the quarter.
+Kids' Club members also enjoy special treats such as birthday surprises.

 The Burke & Herbert Bank Reloadable Cash Card

 Another great way to teach children financial responsibility is with a Burke & Herbert Bank reloadable Cash Card.
 For your young ones, think of it as the card with training wheels.
 The Cash Card is an ideal solution for children and young teens who are just starting their financial life.
-It's a great way to give your kids a real-world introduction on how to manage money responsibly.
-Your kids will even get a monthly eStatement "for their records" to track expenses.
-We made the Cash Card easy and convenient for you as well.
-Whether you're reloading their allowances, rewarding them for good grades or giving them a little extra cash just because, you can reload the card easily as many times as you like for free online or at any branch.
+It's a great way to give kids a real-world introduction on how to manage money responsibly.
+Youngsters will even get a monthly eStatement "for their records" to track expenses.
+We made the Cash Card easy and convenient for adults as well.
+Whether you're reloading kids' allowances, rewarding them for good grades or giving them a little extra cash just because, you can reload the card easily as many times as you like for free online or at any branch.

 Visit a local Burke & Herbert Bank branch or call us at 703-684-1655 to learn more.